uriel1998/networkcontrol-wicd-networkmanager/docs/README.md

 That's what `network-middle-manager` does.

 This is written in the spirit of [Cuttlefish](https://www.debugpoint.com/2015/02/cuttlefish-an-event-driven-ubuntu-app-that-realises-reflexes-on-your-computer/) was an ambitious (and needed!) automation driver for linux...which hasn't been updated for a decade and doesn't currently run/compile on my system.

 I had written a very kludgy, very awkward script that kind of handled that, but it was so bad and flaky that even I didn't use it much.
 So I've rewritten it entirely.
+It's in BASH so that it hopefully is more resistant to bitrot and is easily hackable by others.

 ## 2. License